 If you have ongoing health concerns on your return, seek medical review.
 Be vigilant about any unexplained symptoms for several months afterwards and don't forget to continue your malarial prophylaxis!

-Finally, let others benefit from your experience by completing the feedback section on TEN's website or sending a copy of your elective report to: firstname.lastname@example.org or Marketing team, FREEPOST MDU SERVICES LTD.
+Finally, let others benefit from your experience by offering feedback to TEN at firstname.lastname@example.org or sending a copy of your elective report to email@example.com.

 Some hospitals, particularly in developing countries, benefit enormously from the support provided by skilled volunteers.
 If you have spent your elective in this kind of situation, recording your experience may encourage other medical students to return in the future.
 If things didn't go well for you on your elective, you may want to warn other students about avoidable pitfalls.

-We hope the information provided in this booklet helps you plan a successful and rewarding elective.
+We hope this information helps you plan a successful and rewarding elective.
 Good luck!

 This page was correct at publication on .
 Any guidance is intended as general guidance for members only.
 If you are a member and need specific advice relating to your own circumstances, please contact one of our advisers.